What to Say When Customers Don’t Want to Meet With You

 A sample script to start the conversation:

 “I know you may not have budget to spend right now.
 But I also know that’s not a permanent situation because you still have your job.
-(Pause) So let’s have a conversation about your future plans, after all, I’m here to offer advice and help you plan for the future.
-So let’s have a conversation this week.
+(Pause) So let’s have a conversation about your future, after all, I’m here to offer advice and help you prepare for the future.
 I want to discuss with you what’s coming, so that when you do have budget, you’ll be ready to get the edge over your competition.
 What time works for you?”

 “Having no budget to spend is temporary because you still have a job.”

 In the meeting, instead of pitching your product, ask these four questions.